 The maximum award for CPR is contingent upon available funding.
-In Fiscal Year 2018, a total of $500,000 in funding was available.
+In each of the last several years, a total of $500,000 in funding was available.
 The maximum award for each project was $175,000.
 Applicants committed to matching 25% of the total project cost.

 Carefully review each RFR before developing your application as priorities and requirements may change from year to year.

 The structural solutions and technologies implemented to address NPS pollution require careful planning and basic maintenance to remain effective.
 These publications will provide recommendations on siting and designing BMPs to withstand coastal impacts and improving operation and maintenance practices for BMPs funded through the CPR Grant Program.
 Applicants are strongly encouraged to review these documents.